 I am normally guilty of being a master procrastinator.
 I like to say to myself; “there is always tomorrow.”

-So I can only attribute accomplishing these five goals to my Vision Board, which I created in January.
+So I can only attribute accomplishing these five goals to my vision board, which I created in January.

 Why a Board?

-Some people have asked me why a Vision Board is important.
+Some people have asked me why a vision board is important.
 Why not just write down your goals on paper or in a book?

 A vision board is necessary because when your mind sees the images, the imprint becomes stronger, and your brain starts to work toward that goal.
 This is a proven scientific fact.

-Athletes picture themselves winning the Gold Medal because when the brain constantly sees the picture, it motivates the athlete to work harder and believe they can get the Gold Medal they aspire for.
+Athletes picture themselves winning the Gold Medal because when the brain continually sees the picture, it motivates the athlete to work harder and believe they can get the Gold Medal they aspire for.
 Visualizing the end result makes things believable and hence translates into reality.